FAQ

 Average fitness – Our Signature Tours require this level of fitness.
 You will need all the requirements above plus extra fitness.
 Signature Tours sometimes take you off the beaten tourist path into the backstreets or scenic walks and guests on this style of tour need to be fit enough to comfortably cover 5-8 km over the course of a day.
 Signature Tours are also faster paced than Comfort Tours and you need to have good mobility and aerobic fitness.

-Good fitness - If you select one of our 'Active' style tours you will need a higher level of mobility and fitness.
+Good fitness – If you select one of our ‘Discovery’ style tours you will need a higher level of mobility and fitness.
 Typically, such tours go on walks of 8-12 km in total over the course of a day, and there may be hills and uneven terrains.

 If you are concerned about your mobility, we recommend you choose our custom-made private tour.
 We will create a tour to suit your fitness level and preferred pace.